Aore

-Aore Island is an island in Sanma Province, Vanuatu.
+Aore is an island in Sanma Province, Vanuatu.
 It is located opposite Luganville on Espiritu Santo and has an area of 58 km2.
 The estimated terrain elevation above sea level is some 89 m.

 Aore's climate is humid tropical.
 The average annual rainfall is about 3000 mm.
 The island is subject to frequent cyclones and earthquakes.
+Large colonies of bats occupy the island's many caves.

 The Aore language is spoken on the island.

 Economy and tourism

-Tourism and plantations are Aore Islands main providers of employment and economic revenue.
+Tourism and plantations are Aore's main providers of employment and economic revenue.
 There are numerous resorts on the island catering to tourists, weddings, and baptisms.
-Aore Island is a base for wreck and reef diving; wrecks accessible to divers include those of SS President Coolidge, USS Tucker, and MV Henri Bonneaud.
+Aore is a base for wreck and reef diving; wrecks accessible to divers include those of SS President Coolidge, USS Tucker, and MV Henri Bonneaud.
 Recreational fishing is a year-round activity.

+The island also supports small-scale cocoa, vanilla, and pepper plantations, contributing to its agricultural economy.

 Religion

-The Seventh-day Adventist Church has been active on Aore Island since the early 20th century, and operates a co-educational boarding secondary school, Aore Adventist Academy, located on the mid-south coast of the island.
+The Seventh-day Adventist Church has been active on Aore since the early 20th century, and operates a co-educational boarding secondary school, Aore Adventist Academy, located on the mid-south coast of the island.
+Youth With A Mission (YWAM) has a base on the southwest side of Aore.

-Youth With A Mission is a Christian organization (known commonly as YWAM) which runs a school for youth to be involved in Disciple Training Schools (DTS) or further training.
-A DTS runs for about 6 months.
-The first half is training and involves life changing teaching from teachers around the world.
-The second half is outreach, so the students will leave Aore Island for another destination in the world and share their faith in God.
-The base is found on the southwest side of Aore Island.

-Large colonies of bats occupy the island's many caves.